OSGeo/OSGeoLive-doc/doc/quickstart/grass_quickstart.rst

 Once inside select for display a raster map layer such as "`elevation`" from the PERMANENT mapset.
-1. Go into the `GIS Layer Manager` window
+#.
+Go into the `GIS Layer Manager` window.
-2. Click on the checkerboard toolbar button with a "+" on it.
+#.
+Click on the checkerboard toolbar button with a "+" on it.
-3. Select the map name you want from the "*map to be displayed*" pull-down list, and click :guilabel:`Ok`.
+#.
+Select the map name you want from the "*map to be displayed*" pull-down list, and click :guilabel:`Ok`.

 In a similar fashion add the "`roadsmajor`" vector layer from the PERMANENT mapset by clicking on the toolbar button with a "+" and a bent poly-line which